nunobrum/spicelib/README.md

     schematics.
   * Added a method add_sources() to copy files from the client to the spice server.
   * Moving CLI scripts to their own directory
+  * Adding a script that allows to insert code into a README.md file
 * Vesion 0.9
   * SimAnalysis supporting both Qspice and LTSpice logfiles.
   * FastWorstCaseAnalysis algorithm implemented